5 Major Red Flags: When Off-the-Shelf Software Just Won’t Cut It

 First of all, you need to read about the software development services you’re going to receive.

-Every company will be slightly different in the process they use and what they’re offering clients.
+Every company will be slightly different in the process it uses and what it offers clients.

 Therefore, you should understand what you’re going to be receiving before agreeing to a contract.